From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Experiments

-\textbf{\textit{Evaluation on three individual datasets.}} To further explore the stability of our PAL framework when there are few training samples, we perform separate training and testing on the three individual datasets.
-From \cref{tab:tab02}, the PAL framework is significantly better than the LESPS framework.
-Meanwhile, the performance of our PAL framework is stable.
-These results show that the PAL framework can solve the single point supervised SIRST detection task with few training samples, whereas the LESPS framework has a significant risk of failure.
-Specifically, compared with the LESPS framework, using the PAL framework improves the IoU by 7.41\%-57.28\%, the nIoU by 8.36\%-62.37\%, and the $P_d$ by 0.76\%-70.72\%.
+\textbf{\textit{Evaluation on three individual datasets.}} To further explore the stability of our PAL framework under limited samples, we perform separate training and testing on the three individual datasets.
+From \cref{tab:tab02}, The PAL consistently outperforms the LESPS with notably higher stability.
+These show that our PAL framework can solve the single point supervised SIRST detection task with few training samples, whereas the LESPS framework suffers from a high risk of failure.
+Specifically, compared with the LESPS, using the PAL framework improves the IoU by 7.41\%-57.28\%, the nIoU by 8.36\%-62.37\%, and the $P_d$ by 0.76\%-70.72\%.